cledsupper/Ideapad-Battery-Limiter-D/README.md

 # Ideapad Battery Limiter D
 ## A customizable Ideapad 320 battery charge limiter

-I do not recommend or endorse the use of this script on any other device, even if it is the same model as my notebook.
+I do not recommend or endorse the use of this script on any other device, even if it is the same model as my Ideapad.

 Use at your own risk!